Resources & Materials

 About Jim Cleaver

 Jim has over forty years of experience teaching Chinese medicine and is the co-founder of the Chinese medicine program at NUNM (National University of Natural Medicine) in Portland, Oregon.
 He has the perspective of being both an academic and a clinician, as well as an administrator.
 He lived in China (1988-1989) and helped fascilitate a couple of student internships at the traditional hospital in Xiamen, Fujian.
-He is a long time practitioner of Shiatsu and Tai-ji-quan and enthusiastic about sharing his know-how.
+He is a long time practitioner of Shiatsu, Tai-ji-quan and user of the Yi-Jing.
+He is excited to share his experience and know-how here with you.

 ps. most of the photos here were taken by Jim or his wife.